-The scheme involves a thorough investigation by the Post Office of any case, further independent review by forensic accountants and consideration as to whether a case should go to mediation by the working group.
+The scheme involves a thorough investigation by the Post Office of each and every case, further independent review by forensic accountants and consideration as to whether a case should go to mediation by the working group.

 We are close to completing all investigations of the 150 or so cases brought forward.
 Some have already been resolved.